Eifel rule: Low Franconian

 Certain southern and southeastern dialects of Low Franconian (that is, Dutch) have a similar phenomenon.
 It is notable in Limburgish and some areas of Brabantian, and is called the "bdht-vowel-rule".
 Final -n is also deleted in these dialects, except when followed by b, d, h, t or a vowel, in case of a masculine noun.
-This is similar to the Eifeler regel.
+This is similar to the Eifel rule.